stumpylog/tika-client/README.md

 ## Features

 - Simplified: No need to worry about XML or JSON responses, downloading a Tika jar file or Python 2
-- Support for Tika 2+ only
+- Support for Tika 2+ only (including Tika v3, which didn't change the API)
 - Based on the modern [httpx](https://github.com/encode/httpx) library
 - Full support for type hinting
 - Nearly full test coverage run against an actual Tika server for multiple Python and PyPy versions